zerotier/ZeroTierOne/README.md

 **Q:** What about privacy?
 Does this hide my location on the network?
 **A:** ZeroTier is not a connection anonymizer.
 Other than encryption, it doesn't do anything special to hide your identity or network location.
 If you want strong privacy protection there are already very advanced tools like [Tor](https://www.torproject.org) for that, and this isn't trying to duplicate their functionality.
 At the same time, ZT does not do anything special to harm your privacy either.
 It's not spyware or snoop-ware.

-**Q:** You say "almost unlimited size."
-Isn't multicast and broadcast traffic eventually going to be too much?
-What happens then?
-**A:** ZeroTier One uses an algorithm called *implicit social switching*.
-The overall maximum number of recipients for a multicast is limited, so if there are too many listeners to a given multicast address then obviously not everyone will receive every message.
-So who does?
-Social switching causes multicasts to propagate in the direction of peers to whom you have recently communicated.
-As a result, multicasts tend to propagate along lines of association.
-The people most likely to get your service announcements are those with whom you frequently connect.

 **Q:** Is this designed to replace IP, BGP, IPv6, routers, etc.?
 **A:** No. Its purpose is to act as a collaboration tool, a VPN alternative, a network mobility tool, a testbed for the development of software that takes advantage of fully open networking, a virtual LAN party for gamers, and so on, but it's not intended (or able) to replace the core of the Internet.